 Most investors in the ESG sector are concerned about their investment’s long-term value in the market.
 This ETF by Nuveen works to invest in high-quality companies with a lower risk of market degradation.

-This means that the ETF only includes thoroughly vetted companies to stand the test of time in turbulent market conditions.
+This means the ETF only includes thoroughly vetted companies that can withstand turbulent market conditions.
 With a current managed asset value of around $700 million, the ETF is an ideal option for those looking for safe ESG investment funds.

-The ETF has most of its holdings in healthcare and Intel.
-However, the management makes sure that no stock makes up for more than 3% of their holdings, which helps mitigate investors’ market risk.
+The majority of the ETF’s holdings are in healthcare and Intel.
+However, management ensures that no stock accounts for more than 3% of its holdings, which helps mitigate investors’ market risk.

 With initial expenses of around 0.35%, the ETF is a promising option that brings 1.5% in dividend yields every year.